 - 1 tablespoon olive oil

-- 1 (8 ounce) package mozzarella balls, drained
+- 1 package (8 ounces) mozzarella balls, drained

-- If using wooden skewers soak in water at least 1 hour
+- If using wooden skewers, soak them in water for at least 1 hour.

 - In a food processor pulse basil, olive oil, garlic, lemon juice, and salt.
 Mix until you have a smooth sauce.